Choosing Your Machines

 For a simple mail host and static web site, a small (1GB nanode, t3.micro, Av2 A1, 1GB droplet) host is fine.
 You might need something bigger if you add other services, or a database-heavy dynamic website like Wordpress.
 You can usually migrate to a larger instance later on.

-In any case, once you allocate a machine, verify that the IP address is not on any of the spam blacklists.
+Once you have a machine, verify that the IP address is not on a spam blacklists.
 That would be the internet equivalent of like getting a telephone number that used to belong to a deadbeat.
 Some cloud providers have had more problems than others in keeping their networks clean.
 Many sites like https://www.dnsbl.info can check dozens of lists at once.

 The playbooks assume that you are using a fresh machine.
 If you

-advertizes a Bacula plugin, so you might be able to use this role as
+Bacula plugin, so you might be able to use this role as the starting